 B. Is it a trend, fad, or growing market?

+One of the best ways to start a business is to tap into the market before you start.
 The trajectory of a market matters more than its current state.
 If you want your business to go the distance, remember it's not only critical to understand the demand for a category today but to know how it might trend in the future.
 Does your product or niche fall into a fad, trend, stable, or growing market?